roterski/sonder-syncrate/README.md

 ### Minimal Complexity
   - consistent abstractions throughout the full-stack
   - single language -> fewer concepts -> better comprehension  -> less communication churn
-  - must be suitable for small teams developers
+  - must be suitable for small teams / solo developers
 ### Short Feedback Loops
-  - the shorter the delay between change and observing its effects, the faster and more timely change can be
+  - the shorter the delay between change and observing its effects, the faster and more timely change can be -> better adaptibility
-  - examples: Test Driven Development, REPL-driven development, Agile iteration
+  - examples: Test Driven Development, REPL-Driven Development, Agile iteration cycle
 ### Re-usability
   - composition -> reuse without increasing complexity
   - frameworks -> reuse of architecture
 ### Multi-platform
-  - to compete with big players
+  - to compete with big players you must be present on all/most relevant platforms
-  - shared codebase -> sustainable for small teams
+  - shared codebase between platforms -> less moving parts -> more sustainable

 # Non-goals

 ### Familiarity
-  - not limiting oneself only to known solutions
+  - we should not limit ourselves only to already known solutions
 ### Easy learning curve
-  - willing to up-front invest in learning
+  - we are willing to invest time and effort in learning and gaining mastery
 ### Popularity
   - helpful, but not a requirement
-  - following masses doesn't give the competitive edge
+  - following crowds doesn't give the competitive edge

 # My Background